lgeurts/lgeurts.github.io/_posts/2018-06-29-artificial-intelligence-basics.md

 * These notes are generated for markdown, so they unfortunately lack snazzy interactivity.
 * Part of this material is adapted, sometimes directly copied, from elsewhere.
 I have tried to give credit where due.

-The raw notes are ***open sourced*** - should you encounter errors, have a better way of explaining something, don't hesistate to submit a pull request.
+The raw notes are ***open sourced*** - should you encounter errors, have a better way of explaining something, don't hesitate to submit a pull request.

 ------------------------------------------------------------------------------